omicreativedev/ThemeSwitcher/README.md

 # hacktoberfest2023 - ⭐ Goal 200 Stars!
-My first attempt at trying to maintain a repo for #hacktoberfest
+My first attempt at trying to maintain a repo for #hacktoberfest (YAY!)

+Although this project is intended to be beginner friendly, it should not be easy.
+Because some people might be really advanced at C++ or Python but never made a webpage before, I'm trusting that people don't use this repository for an easy pull request.
+Please stretch your limits, and challenge yourself.
+For total beginners, I will be listing ongoing issues and enhancement ideas that you can partake in.
+This site is very basic, and I made it after taking a few lessons on freeCodeCamp.
+It's a great resource if you're just getting started with coding.
+If you have any radical ideas for this project, need help or just want to chat... head over to [Discussions](https://github.com/omicreativedev/hacktoberfest2023/discussions).

 ![BANNER](https://repository-images.githubusercontent.com/701103132/df77a062-b115-4b01-8c8e-a5d7d9ebd6c7)